How to Plan a Baby Shower That Guests Actually Enjoy

 I am going to be blunt.
 "Guess the belly size" is not fun.
 "Baby food taste test" is not fun.
 "Don't say the word baby" is not fun.

-Here is what actually works: give people a reason to talk to each other.
+What actually works is giving people a reason to talk to each other.

 A "wishes for baby" card station.
 Put out nice cards and pens.
 Let people write a note to the baby or the parents.
-It is low-pressure, it is meaningful, and it creates a keepsake.
+It asks nothing of anyone and the parents keep it forever.

 A collaborative playlist.
 Set up a shared Spotify queue and let guests add songs they think the baby should grow up hearing.
 It sparks conversation naturally.
 "Why did you pick that song?" is a better icebreaker than any game.